Whitney has over 10 years of experience in dog training, rescuing, and healthcare.

-Many different dogs and dog breeds are prone to ear infections.
+Many dog breeds are prone to ear infections.
 Breeds differ in the shape of the ear and the ear canal; in the amount of hair in the ear canal; and in their tendency to allergies.

 - Boxer (allergic inhalant dermatitis)